Home in The Governors Club. Photo and listing credit to Lauren Pennington of The Designated Agency, Inc

 The Governors Club vs. Other Gated Communities

 We keep a comprehensive list of all gated communities in Williamson County here.
 However, we can also make a quick comparison by focusing on three neighborhoods and their differences.
-The most comparable neighborhoods to The Governor’s Club are Troubadour Club, Kings Chapel, and LaurelBrooke, all in Williamson County and have manned gates.
+The most comparable neighborhoods to The Governors Club are Troubadour Club, Kings Chapel, and LaurelBrooke, all in Williamson County and have manned gates.

-The Troubadour Club has the highest entry point of these four options, with the least expensive home sold this past year topping $3,000,000.
 Beyond price, location is an obvious differentiator.
 The Troubadour Club (TTC) is a newer neighborhood located in College Grove, an area that still has significant land for development.
 TTC also offers more amenities.
 Amenities at TTC but not at The Governors Club include a sports center, sports courts, professional fitness and sports staff, a full-service spa, adult pools, equestrian amenities, a general store, trails, parks, a fishing pond, and fiber optics.

 Kings Chapel is a newer community in the rural area of Arrington, Tennessee.
 The neighborhood provides a more affordable entry point.
-This past year, the least expensive home sold in Kings Chapel went for 950K (compared to 1.4M in The Governors Club).
+This past year, the least expensive home sold in Kings Chapel went for 925K (compared to 1.4M in The Governors Club).
 When comparing amenities, the most significant difference is that Kings Chapel does not have a golf course.
 It does offer trails, parks, and fishing ponds, amenities not found at The Governors Club.

-Finally, the least expensive home sold in LaurelBrooke this past year went for 1.4M, putting it on par with The Governors Club.
+Finally, the least expensive home sold in LaurelBrooke this past year went for 1.775M, putting it on par with The Governors Club.
 It also has the most comparable location.
 Though LaurelBrooke is technically in Franklin, it’s near the Brentwood border.
 LaurelBrooke is closer to Green Hills, while The Governors Club is closer to Cool Springs.
-LaurelBrooke does not have a golf course though it’s close to several country/golf clubs.
+LaurelBrooke does not have a golf course, though it’s close to several country/golf clubs.
 In fact, it’s right across the street from Old Natchez Country Club and certainly drivable to many others, including Richland Country Club, Harpeth Hills, Harpeth Valley, and more.
 Second, LaurelBrooke has stocked fishponds and trails.

-If you feel like The Governor’s Club is the place for you, we would love to show you around!
+If you feel like The Governors Club is the place for you, we would love to show you around!

 Thinking of buying or selling in the greater Nashville TN area?
 Schedule a no obligation discovery call at a time that works for you.
 Click Here